Psycojoker/pyfmt/README.md

 same spirit than [gofmt](http://golang.org/cmd/gofmt/).
 It follows the `pep8` and uses [Baron](https://github.com/Psycojoker/baron) to do its work in one pass.

-**`Pyfmt` is in its early stage of developpement, it already do a good job at formatting most of python code but it doesn't handle yet splitting a too long line and might end up putting back into one line a line that you have split.**
+**`Pyfmt` is in its early stage of development, it already do a good job at formatting most of python code but it doesn't handle yet splitting a too long line and might end up putting back into one line a line that you have split.**
 But it should be fine for ~80% of the cases.